12 best email newsletter software in 2026

 There are currently three premium tiers.
 Their pricing varies based on the included features and your email list size:

-• Growing business: Starts at $10 per month for a list of up to 500 contacts and comes with essential email features and 24/7 email support
+• Growing Business: Starts at $10 per month for up to 500 subscribers and includes unlimited monthly emails, essential email features, and 24/7 email support.

-• Advanced: Starts at $20 per month for a list of up to 500 contacts and comes with more features and 24/7 email and chat support
+• Advanced: Starts at $20 per month for up to 500 subscribers and includes more advanced features, unlimited monthly emails, and 24/7 email and chat support.

 • Enterprise: Custom plan for businesses with lists above 100,000